 The second source of information is actually the most important for the VISION system.
-Since closed captions are now embedded in almost all broadcast video, a transcription of the audio channel can be obtained by decoding caption data in line 21 of field 1 of each video frame.
+Since closed captions are now embedded in most broadcast video, a transcription of the audio channel can be obtained by decoding caption data in line 21 of field 1 of each video frame.
 In our current system, we use a stand alone product TextGrabber by Unitec Inc. to capture this information.
 One problem with some video sources is that the closed captions are entered as the show is broadcast.
 This introduces a 2-3 second time delay between when words are spoken and when the transcription appears.
 Hence, it is necessary to estimate the time delay and realign the closed captions with the audio and video.
+Incorporating speech recognition could be used to align the captions with the spoken words and thus get a more accurate estimate of the delay (Hauptmann and Witbrock, 1997), but this would require a second computer per broadcast channel and may not operate in real-time.